Book List

 Mari Barnes’ “Best of Books for Children Under 12” Read More »

-In its second annual “Best of…” event, Barnes and Noble did a survey of booksellers at its brick and mortar stores, asking which books they enjoyed selling the most during the year.
+Barnes and Noble did a survey of booksellers at its brick and mortar stores, asking which books they enjoyed selling the most during the year.
 Here’s the list of the eight top nominees.
-The booksellers chose among the finalists for the B&N Book of the Year (indicated in red).
+In December, the booksellers chose among the finalists for the B&N Book of the Year.
+It's highlighted in red.

 Click on the titles to learn more about the books.

-2020 Barnes and Noble Book of the Year Read More »
+Barnes & Noble booksellers choose 8 Best of Year Finalists Read More »

 Scroll to Top